The Dirac equation as one fourth-order equation for one function -- a general, manifestly covariant form: Equivalency to the Dirac equation

 Therefore, the expression for $\psi$ defined by equations (\ref{eq:lin26},\ref{eq:lin31},\ref{eq:lin32}) does not depend on the choice of $\eta$.

 Let us prove that $\psi$ defined by equations (\ref{eq:lin26},\ref{eq:lin31},\ref{eq:lin32}) satisfies the Dirac equation (\ref{eq:pr25}).
-This is not quite obvious as the set of solutions of equation (\ref{eq:li3}) used to derive equation (\ref{eq:lin25}) is broader than the set of solutions of the Dirac equation (cf. ~\cite{Feygel}).
+This is not quite obvious as the set of solutions of equation (\ref{eq:li3}) used to derive equation (\ref{eq:lin25}) is broader than the set of solutions of the Dirac equation (additional solutions appeared as a result of multiplication by $(i\slashed{\partial}-\slashed{A})$; as a result, equation (\ref{eq:li3}) does not require the right-handed and left-handed parts of a solution to be related -- cf. ~\cite{Feygel}).
 To prove that $\psi$ satisfies the Dirac equation, it is sufficient to prove that

 as that would imply that

 (note equation (\ref{eq:lin32})).
 Equation (\ref{eq:lin40}) is equivalent to the following equation:

 (again, note equation (\ref{eq:lin32})), or